 Need to know about crypto taxes in Germany?
 Cryptocurrency transactions are subject to Income Tax in Germany, but it pays to hodl.
 The German Federal Central Tax Office or Bundeszentralamt für Steuern (BZSt) has set out strict guidelines on how cryptocurrency buying, trading and mining is taxed.
-This guide breaks down everything you need to know about crypto tax in Germany, how much tax you'll pay, how to file crypto taxes and how to avoid crypto tax - legally in our Kryptowährung Steuer Guide.
+This guide breaks down everything you need to know about crypto tax in Germany, how much tax you'll pay, how to file crypto taxes and how to avoid crypto tax - legally - all ahead of the 31st October extended deadline.
+Find out more in our Kryptowährung Steuer Guide.

 How much tax do you pay on crypto in Germany?

-In Germany, you'll pay Income Tax on short-term capital gains and from most crypto income like mining or staking.
 The tax rate you'll pay is the same as your regular Income Tax rate - up to 45% plus the 5.5% Solidarity Tax.
 But if you hodl for a year, you'll pay no tax at all on your crypto gains.
-Learn more in our Kryptowährung Steuer Guide.

 This guide is regularly updated